suttacentral/suttacentral/README.md

 * Names, variables, docstring, comments, etc. should be written in english.

-* Test files should be placed in `tests` dir in directory where tested file is.
+* Test files should be placed in `tests` directory and reflect the module structure of `src/`.

 ## 2. Client